Everest South Frequently Asked Questions

 What service does the Himalayan Rescue Association (HRA) provide at Base Camp?

-IMG is a longtime supporter of the work of Dr. Luanne Freer and her doctor staff at EBC (www.basecampmd.com) IMG will pay to have all IMG members (including sherpas) subscribed to the HRA clinic consultation service.
-The HRA docs are available for consultation throughout the expedition.
-Certain medications and services are also available for sale by HRA.
+IMG is a longtime supporter of the work of Dr. Luanne Freer and the HRA staff at the Everest Base Camp Medical Clinic.
+IMG pays to subscribe all IMG climbers and sherpas to the clinic consultation service with the HRA docs at Everest Base Camp.
+Certain medications and services are also available for sale by the HRA at the clinic.

 What other medical info should I consider?